About The Foundation

 Meet The Family

-Marta's spirit fuels the mission of The Foundation, as it is led by her family to honor and continue her legacy.
+Marta & Phyllis' spirit fuels the mission of The Foundation, as it is led by her family to honor and continue her legacy.
 Husband, Charles Gore; Son, Ezra Washington Gore; Daughter, Jennifer Gore; Daughter, Janelle Gore.

-The Marta Washington Gore Scholars Program
+The Marta Washington Gore Foundation Scholars Program

 The Marta Washington Gore Scholars Program is a virtual, one-year initiative designed to empower high school seniors from historically underrepresented backgrounds who are navigating behavioral health or learning challenges.
 This program provides scholars with both financial support and tailored mentorship to ensure a successful transition into college.
 Grounded in the values of resilience, equity, and community, the program equips students with practical tools, guidance, and a nurturing support system to thrive academically, personally, and professionally.